-Let us first explore some general tips on how to tackle this crucial subject for your examination: –
+Let’s first explore some general tips on how to tackle this crucial subject for your examination: –

-- Mind The Syllabus, Always!
+Mind the Syllabus, Always!

 It is best to keep your syllabus in mind during the preparations.
 Sticking to the syllabus will give you an idea of how to form the outline of the topics to cover.

-- Pick Up The Previous Years’ Question Papers
+Pick Up the Previous Years’ Question Papers

-- Pick Up The Newspaper Daily
+Pick Up the Newspaper Daily

-- Surf Online For Newsmakers
+Surf Online for Newsmakers

 It is a great idea to hit up the internet to gather crucial current affairs and opinions on this topic.
 But, give this secondary importance above others.

-- Make Concise Notes
+Make Concise Notes

 Like any other subject, for this one too, note making is unavoidable.
-The right way to make notes for international relations is by making country specific notes.
+The right way to make notes for international relations is by making country-specific notes.